IrvingJuarez/Pacman-Remastered/README.md

 ### realMovement
 `realMovement`, are you serious?
 Well, I am not the best with names, that's a fact (open to feedback).
 But anyways, I am going to explain what this function does.
-`realMovement` just will trigger the function movementEffect, but in the midtime, realMovement will tell to us the direction towards the pacman will actually move.
+`realMovement` just will trigger the function movementEffect(), but in the midtime, realMovement will tell to us the direction towards the pacman will actually move.
 In other words, `realMovement` will handle if there are or not walls towards we want to move to.
 But now, how it knows if there are walls or not?

 #### Feeling the walls
 The pacman knows if there are 'walls' because in the `src/javascript/` directory, there are the "coordinates" of the walls (according to the layout of the game), the files have their respective layout names.